UniVoucher/UniVoucher-For-Woocommerce/readme.txt

 * Dynamic product image generation with drag-and-drop customization interface

 == Upgrade Notice ==

+= 1.3.6 =
+Performance update fixing timeout issues when scanning large stores.
+This version implements batch processing with progress tracking for the Find Missing Cards tool, preventing 500 errors on stores with thousands of orders.
+Recommended for stores experiencing scan timeout issues.

 = 1.3.5 =
 Feature update with new Tools page.
 This version adds administrative utilities including a Find Missing Cards tool for inventory reconciliation and moves Stock Sync functionality to the new Tools page for better organization.